HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 However, remember that **as a regular user you can read the memory of the processes you own**.

 {% hint style="warning" %}
-Note that nowadays most machines **don't allow ptrace by default** which means that you cannot dump other processes that belongs to your unprivileged user.
+Note that nowadays most machines **don't allow ptrace by default** which means that you cannot dump other processes that belong to your unprivileged user.

 The file _**/proc/sys/kernel/yama/ptrace\_scope**_ controls the accessibility of ptrace:

-* **kernel.yama.ptrace\_scope = 0**: all processes can be debugged, as long as they have same uid.
+* **kernel.yama.ptrace\_scope = 0**: all processes can be debugged, as long as they have the same uid.
 This is the classical way of how ptracing worked.
 * **kernel.yama.ptrace\_scope = 1**: only a parent process can be debugged.
 * **kernel.yama.ptrace\_scope = 2**: Only admin can use ptrace, as it required CAP\_SYS\_PTRACE capability.
 * **kernel.yama.ptrace\_scope = 3**: No processes may be traced with ptrace.
 Once set, a reboot is needed to enable ptracing again.